-News22 is a live, local, thirty-minute television news broadcast that airs in all of southern New Mexico and far west Texas.
+News22 is a live, local, thirty-minute television news broadcast that airs several days per week in all of southern New Mexico and far west Texas.
 New Mexico State University students produce News22 for PBS affiliate, KRWG-TV.

-Noticias22 is a Spanish language news broadcast produced by NMSU journalism students.
+Noticias22 is a Spanish language news broadcast produced by NMSU journalism and media studies students.
 Noticias22 provides real-world anchoring and producing experience for students.
-Noticias22 provides local and national news coverage, weather and sports information.
-For more information, contact Mr. Hugo Perez at email@example.com.
+Noticias22 provides local and national news, weather and sports coverage.
+For more information, contact Mr. Hugo Perez at firstname.lastname@example.org.

 The Broadcasters Club is another exciting option for NMSU students interested in television or radio.
 Broadcasters Club members meet every other week and are joined by industry professionals from the local area and around the world as they share their experiences in journalism and broadcasting.
 Students raise funds through bake sales and car washes and attend professional conferences both in and out of state.
-For more information about the Broadcasters Club, contact Dr. Roger Mellen at firstname.lastname@example.org.
+For more information about the Broadcasters Club, contact Mr. Nick Miller at email@example.com.

 Kokopelli provides an excellent opportunity for students to hone their reporting skills, publish their work, increase exposure and enhance their professional portfolios.
 Students may also receive course credit for their work.